 - Reasonable plans to complete the project within 18 months or less

 LIMITS OF GEOGRAPHY:

-- The applicant community must have a population of 10,000 or fewer and must be able to demonstrate the rural characteristics of their location
+- The applicant community must have a population of 10,000 or less and must be able to demonstrate rural characteristics of their location

 FUNDS WILL BE AVAILABLE FOR:

 - Planning (up to $5,000) - These funds may support costs like: consultant or staff time, meeting costs, mailings, secretarial support, refreshments, local travel, childcare, etc. Note - this stage is optional and not a required phase prior to applying for or receiving an implementation grant.
 If an organization receives a planning grant from the Musser Fund, this in no way implies a commitment on the part of the Musser Fund to provide the organization with any subsequent implementation grant.
 But organizations that receive a planning grant may apply for subsequent implementation support after their planning activities are completed.

 - Implementation (Up to $25,000) - These funds are available to implement community based rural projects that originate in, have been planned by, and involve diverse people from the local community.
-Capital campaigns will not be supported.
 The projects should result in a tangible outcome within at least the first 18 months.

-Projects will be eligible for either planning or implementation funds, not both.
+Projects will be eligible for either planning or implementation funds during any one grant period.